varangian-core/docs/content/_index.md

 ### Introduction

-This is designated to serve as a tutorial and technical guidance on utilizing Elite Metalfinishing, LLC various tools and components.
+This is designated to serve as a tutorial and technical guidance on utilizing Elite Metal Finishing, LLC tools and components.

 ### Audience